tolgadur/finetuned-llama/README.md

-# Finetuned LLaMA Experiments - GRPO Branch
+# Finetuned Llama - GRPO Experiment

 This branch contains experiments with fine-tuning LLaMA models using Generative Reinforcement Learning from Preference Optimization (GRPO).